How Do I Know If I Have a Blood Clot?

-Deep vein thrombosis (DVT) is one of the most life threatening conditions we Podiatrists may encounter.
+Blood Clots or deep vein thrombosis (DVT) is one of the most life-threatening conditions we podiatrists may encounter.

 A DVT is a blood clot that forms in a deeper vein in the body, usually the lower legs.

 You may not experience symptoms at all.
 However, if you've:

 - Been immobilized or

 - Been in an accident, you are at increased risk for developing a DVT.

 DVT typically presents as swelling in one leg and pain in your calf.

 Patients typically say it feels really sore or described a cramp in the calf that won't resolve.